 Back to Martha Jefferson.
 She had her first marriage when she was only 18 years old and this was to an attorney in Virginia named Bathurst Skelton in 1766.
 He died in 1767 after an illness of sudden onset.
 Her second marriage, however, which is better known was to Thomas Jefferson and the couple reportedly met in 1768.
 Interestingly, Martha Jefferson and Thomas Jefferson were third cousins.

-Thomas Jefferson is one of America’s founding father.
+Thomas Jefferson is one of America’s founding fathers.
 He was the third president of the United States from 1801 to 1809 and from 1805 to 1809.
 George Clinton was his Vice President.
 Prior to that, he had served as the second Vice President of the United States under the government of John Adams.
 He was also the first-ever United States Secretary of State from 1790 to 1793.
 From 1779 to 1781, he served as the second governor of the State of Virginia and it was during this time that he was married to Martha Jefferson.
 It’s sad that she never saw him become president.

 Martha Jefferson’s Kids